vincenthphung/direct-rep/journals/aaryan_mittal.md

 1. We started with pair programming.
 Kim shared her screen.
 We worked upon adding the authentication feature with making the login, logout and signup page work for the users service.
 We faced problems while working with the routers and queries files and solved it with consistently checking the terminal.

 2. Kim had a problem with her React Server.
-We debugged it for some time and realised it was a problem with her system.
+We debugged it for some time and realized it was a problem with her system.

 ### Work achieved during the day